Mohamed El Amine Aouad

-Mohamed El Amine Aouad (born September 20, 1984 in El Bayadh) is an Algerian footballer.
+Mohamed El Amine Aouad (born September 20, 1984) is an Algerian footballer.
 He currently plays for ASM Oran in the Algerian Ligue 2.

 Club career

 On June 28, 2009, Aouad signed a two-year contract with CR Belouizdad, joining them on a free transfer from Emirati-side Hatta Club.

-On July 5, 2016, Aouad signed his come back, a two-year contract with MC Oran after played with the club in the 2012-14 seasons.
+On July 5, 2016, Aouad signed his come back, a two-year contract with MC Oran after played with the club in the 2012–14 seasons.